-The increase in own funds is mainly due to profits which emerged from Irish Life Health's business, partly offset by the planned dividend payment.
+The increase in own funds is mainly due to profits which emerged from Irish Life Health's business.

 Future own funds movements

 Movements in the company's own funds in the future will depend on a number of factors including the company's experience and the dividends that the company decides to pay.
 Irish Life Health intends to manage its own funds so that its solvency position stays within a targeted range, as discussed at the beginning of Section E.1.